the vinylist

 compare similar products?

-• I liked the comparison chart on the product description page of the e-commerce websites in my competitive analysis.
-I specifically liked the look and function of the ones on Amazon and Best Buy the best
+• I liked the comparison chart of the ones on the product description page of the ones on Amazon and Best Buy the best.

 How might we streamline